International School of Toulouse: James Rao Live Your Dream Foundation

-The James Rao Live Your Dream Foundation (official website) was established in 2016, two years after the death of International School of Toulouse alumnus James Rao.
+The James Rao Live Your Dream Foundation was established in 2016, two years after the death of International School of Toulouse alumnus James Rao.
 The foundation provides financial support of up to €4,000 per recipient to enable students to travel to a chosen destination and participate in educational or culturally focused activities.
 It also offers support to charities such as Flying Scholarships for Disabled People.

 As of 2025, the foundation has supported 30 students in undertaking projects in locations such as Fiji and the Galápagos Islands.
 The 2026 application cycle has recently been launched.